dxj20120122/randomRollCall/README.md

 ####  3. Customizable

--**Add Name**: Enter a name in the input box and click the "Add" button to add the name to the list.
+- **Add Name**: Enter a name in the input box and click the "Add" button to add the name to the list.
--**Delete Name**: Click the "Delete" button next to a name in the list to remove it from the list.
+- **Delete Name**: Click the "Delete" button next to a name in the list to remove it from the list.
 -Edit Name: Click the "Edit" button next to the name to modify an existing name.

 ####  4. Responsive design